-Your Admission & plan of Discharge from Hospital
+Your Admission to Hospital

 If you have a planned admission you will usually receive a letter, which will let you know the date and time you should come to the hospital.
 We will try to give you as much notice as possible.
 It is important that you follow any advice that you have been given, especially in relation to fasting, medication or calling ahead to ensure a bed is available.